TMiclot/MICLOT/User_Guide/__amino_acids_properties.md

 ## 2. The 3 letter codes of standard residues in PDB

-The table below refers to the standard items found in the PDB files.
-It use standard atom and residue nomenclature as described in the [monomer section](https://files.wwpdb.org/pub/pdb/data/monomers) of the Chemical Component Dictionary.
-Some code name may change or not be recognize, depending on the force field.
-For more information see [Standard residues in MDAnalysis selections](https://userguide.mdanalysis.org/stable/standard_selections.html) to find out which types of residue are recognized and selectable by MDAnalysis.
+The table below outlines the standard residues typically found in PDB files, utilizing the standard atom and residue nomenclature as described in the [monomer section](https://files.wwpdb.org/pub/pdb/data/monomers) of the Chemical Component Dictionary.
+Note that some code names may be modified or not recognized, depending on the force field employed.
+For further information, please refer to Standard residues in MDAnalysis selections to determine which types of residues are recognized and selectable by MDAnalysis.

 | Amino acid    | Standard code | Reduced | Oxydized | Neutral     | Deprotonated (Negative charge) | Protonated (Positive charge) | Selenium containing |
 | ------------- | ------------- | ------- | -------- | ---------- | ------------ | ---------- | ------------------- |